JimmyGPB/django-to_do-react/README.md

 ### Do not close the terminal

-## Open another terminal and run the comands:
+## Open another terminal (in the folder directory) and run the comands:

 pipenv shell